I think you’ll agree with me when I say:

 Here’s the thing…

-You can have the best trading system but, without proper risk management, you’re still going to blow up.
+You can have the best trading system with the best forex trading plan checklist, but without proper risk management, you’re still going to blow up.

 You have a trading system that wins 50% of the time with 1:2 risk reward profile.